na-na-hi/renget/archive/homunculus_shop.md

     - Gore/Heavy Gore (Fatal Injuries, Necrophilia, Etc)
     - Two Characters, One Card
     - Amputation/Amputee (At Least Sexually.
 Feel Free To Send Me Amputee Character Suggestions, I Just Won't Sexualize Their Amputation)
-    - Extreme Bodies (I Love Muscly Men and Big Dicks As Much As The Next Person, But I Still Prefer Realism :P)
+    - Extreme Bodies (I Love Muscly Men and Big Dicks As Much As The Next Person, But I Draw The Line At The Crazy Stuff :P)

 ***